Curricular Practical Training (CPT)

 Step 3: Pick up your I-20

-An F-1 International Student Advisor will review your application materials and grant you CPT if you are eligible .
+An F-1 International Student Advisor will review your application materials and grant you CPT if you are eligible.
 A new I-20 will be issued and your CPT authorization will be printed on the 2nd page.
 Pick up your new I-20 at the OIP front desk once we contact you (within 5 business days, excluding weekends and holidays).
+Do not start working before receiving the new I-20 with CPT authorization.

 The I-20 with CPT authorization printed on the 2nd page is your official work authorization.
 You will not receive any other documents or employment authorization card from USCIS.